How To Fund Your Child’s Tertiary Education In The UK

 Saving early and consistently is definitely the first step, but the most crucial one is to invest your savings wisely.
 If you are starting when your child is still young, you’ll have more flexibility to choose your investments and amount to save, as well as more room for investment mistakes (if any).

 This includes changing courses or universities as your child grows up and learns more about their aptitude.
 Therefore, it’s important for parents and their children to explore this regularly as they are nearing university age.
 Education will keep evolving even as you plan for your child’s tertiary education.
-What will education in the 21st century look like?
-In this free talk, we explore replacing today’s super expectations with a super curriculum.

 However, planning should begin before you decide on the course or university.
 Assuming you are starting when your child is one-year-old, here’s an example of how you can achieve RM698,548 to send your child to Oxford to study Engineering.